Frequently Asked Questions about UC Berkeley’s Conflict of Interest Policy and Procedures

 - What happens if the Conflict of Interest Committee determines that a conflict of interest exists?

-- Can the 700-U and the PHS and NSF financial disclosure forms be used interchangeably?
+- Can the 700-U and the PHS, NSF, and DOE financial disclosure forms be used interchangeably?

 - Why are there separate procedures for disclosing financial interests under awards from non-governmental entities (profit and non-profit) and government agencies?